andrew11ds/sabanaFutbol/README.md

 Run `nx build my-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
 For this case it would be: `nx build front-final`

-## Running unit tests

-Run `nx test my-app` to execute the unit tests via [Jest](https://jestjs.io).
-For this case it would be: `nx test front-final`

 Run `nx affected:test` to execute the unit tests affected by a change.

-## Running end-to-end tests

-Run `ng e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).
-For this case it would be: `ng e2e front-final`

-Run `nx affected:e2e` to execute the end-to-end tests affected by a change.

 ## Env File